Pylons/colander/docs/index.rst

 :exc:`colander.Invalid` error, which expects a schema node as its first constructor argument.  ``value`` will be the value that needs to be serialized or deserialized.

+``pdeserialize`` and ``pserialize`` methods are required on all types.
+These are called to "partially" serialize a data structure.
+For most "leaf-level" types, partial serialization and deserialization does not make any sense, so these methods are aliased to ``deserialize`` and ``serialize`` respectively.
+However, for types representing mappings or sequences, they may end up being different.

 For a more formal definition of a the interface of a type, see :class:`colander.interfaces.Type`.